The general static spherical perfect fluid solution with EoS parameter w=-1/6: Solution for w = -1/6

-From this, it can be seen that $\rho+6p=0$ transforms into $\rho=0$.
-But the Buchdahl transform is idempotent, hence the $\rho=0$ will also transform into the $\rho+6p=0$, i.e. $w=-1/6$ solution.
+From eq.(\ref{rho-p-Buchdahl-transform}), it can be seen that $\rho+6p=0$ transforms into $\rho=0$.
+But the Buchdahl transform is involutory, hence $\rho=0$ will also transform into the $\rho+6p=0$, i.e. $w=-1/6$ solution.
 The $\rho=0$ solution, interesting in its own right since it demonstrates that pure pressure by itself can gravitate, was first found by Kuchowicz~\cite{kuch} as far as we know, and is given by the line element

 where